This page provides a comprehensive narrative of my career to date.

-Project & Programme Management decribes project and programme management roles at Orange UK and Convergys.
+Project & Programme Management describes project and programme management roles at Orange UK and Convergys.

-Management Consultant & Data Scientist describes various contract roles throughout the UK, where I increasingly specialised in data science as a core capability of my consultancy.
+Data Consultant describes various contract roles throughout the UK, where I increasingly specialised in data science and services as a core capability of my consultancy.

 Early years & Education

 I was born and raised in Cape Town.

 I excelled at music and reached licentiate level by the time I graduated from school.
 During my year of compulsory military service, I was selected to an elite group in the South African Air Force (SAAF) and performed 255 concerts on tour throughout South Africa.

 After completing national service, I remained in Pretoria and joined the SAAF Band.
 It paid very well for a 19-year-old and allowed enough time to focus on studies too.

 In 1994 I started a degree in Marketing and Financial Management at the University of Pretoria and transferred to the SAAF Magazine, Ad Astra, as Marketing Coordinator.
 I spent my final year at the SAAF Gymnasium (Training Academy) as a Public Relations officer.

 BCom (Hons) Marketing & Financial Management 1994 - 1998

 I studied at the University of Pretoria and majored in Marketing and Financial Management, completing an Honours degree in 1998.
 A South African Honours degree is an optional fourth and additional one-year, postgraduate qualification where intake is highly selective.